AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 await query1.execute({ args: 'hey' })
 ```

-To preserve data provided by previous cascading middleware, you can pass
+To preserve the data provided by previous cascading middleware, pass
-a callback as an argument and merge request data manually:
+a callback as an argument to merge request data manually:
 ```ts
 const query1 = myQuery.with(
     output(as<string>()),